 The best homemade toasted muesli

-This is the recipe for my original healthy and delicious toasted muesli.
-I’ve just added more nuts and decreased the dried fruit in this latest update.
+This is the recipe for my original healthy homemade toasted muesli.

-• This muesli has plenty of oats, nuts and seeds, so you can totally leave out the dried fruit if you need it to be more “low carb.”
+• This muesli has plenty of oats, nuts and seeds, so you can totally leave out the dried fruit if you’d like it to be more “low carb.”

-• When I cook this muesli, I always add the dried fruit in the last 10 minutes or so of cooking time, so it doesn’t burn.
-Same with coconut flakes, they’re best to add at the end too.
+• Add the dried fruit in the last 10 minutes of the cooking time, so it doesn’t burn.
+Same with coconut flakes, they’re best added at the end too.

-• It’s great to play around and tweak the recipe each time with different nuts, seeds or dried fruits, for a different flavour blend.
+• It’s great to play around and tweak the recipe each time with different nut blends, seeds or dried fruits, for different flavour combos.

 In a hurry?
-Make it in 5 minutes on the stovetop
+Make it super fast on the stovetop instead!

 Don’t have time to wait for your muesli to cook in the oven?
 Make it in a pan on the stovetop instead!